 A German Shepherd Dog’s lifespan ranges from seven to ten years and a Belgian Malinois’s is from 14 to 16 years.

 Some dog breeds shed a little and others shed a lot.
 And the bigger the shedding dog, the hairier your life can become.

-So how intensive will your grooming chores be with a Belgian Malinois dog vs German Shepherd dog?
+So, how intensive will your grooming chores be with a Belgian Malinois or German Shepherd Dog?

 The German Shepherd has a medium-length, double-layer coat.
 The under layer is short and thick for insulation, while the outer layer is longer, coarse, and water-repellent.

-This dog sheds seasonally and more intensely in the fall-to-winter and winter-to-spring transition times (called the semi-annual “blow”).
+This dog sheds more intensely during the fall-to-winter and winter-to-spring transitions (called the semi-annual “blow”).

-To keep the GSD looking neat and tidy, you should commit to at least weekly grooming and brushing sessions and perhaps a bit more during the seasonal sheds.
+To keep the GSD looking neat and tidy, commit to weekly grooming and brushing sessions, perhaps more frequent during the seasonal sheds.